 All shops are closed, all restaurants and bars open – feels like a regular Sunday*.
 There are however traditionally various different demonstrations across the city.
-Walking around Kreuzberg can be a bit ‘adventurous’ since it has been hit by clashes / riots.
-See also the page about May Day in Kreuzberg at wikipedia.org.
+Walking around some areas in Kreuzberg, Friedrichshain and/or Mitte can be a bit ‘adventurous’ since every now and then there have been clashes / riots.

 Feast of the Ascension / Father’s Day

 May 30th 2019 (approximately 40 days after Easter)